 Why Visit London?

-London, one of the world's great capitals, seamlessly fuses 2,000 years of history with cutting-edge innovation across its sprawling urban landscape.
-The Thames River flows past iconic landmarks where Big Ben chimes beside Gothic Parliament, Tower Bridge lifts for passing ships, and the Tower of London guards Crown Jewels behind medieval walls.
-Royal London shines at Buckingham Palace's Changing of the Guard, Westminster Abbey where monarchs are crowned, and Kensington Palace's state apartments.
+London, one of the world's great capitals and former British Empire's center, seamlessly fuses 2,000 years of history with cutting-edge innovation across its sprawling landscape of around 9-10 million in Greater London and about 15 million in the wider metropolitan area, spread across 32 boroughs.
+The Thames flows past iconic landmarks where Big Ben's Elizabeth Tower chimes beside Gothic Parliament, Tower Bridge's Victorian spans lift for ships, and the Tower of London's Norman fortress guards Crown Jewels including St. Edward's Crown and the 530-carat Cullinan I diamond behind medieval walls where Anne Boleyn met execution.

 What to Do